Mimimkh/Machine-learning/README.md

 We can see the neural network model was selected before it reached the point of overfitting.
-That’s the reason this model gives similar result on all the datasets.
+That’s the reason this model gives similar result on all the dataset.
 Whereas, in-spite of using cross validation and hyper-parameter tuning, random forest suffers from overfitting.
 We can visualize the difference between these two models from the classification report on train data set.

-Comparing this report with test dataset report (provided in page 3), we can say neural network provides more robust and reliable result across all the datasets.
+Comparing this report with test dataset report, we can say neural network provides more robust and reliable result across all the datasets.

 So, we are going to choose neural network as our final model for reliability and better F-beta value of